jawadsaleem01/Jenkins101/README.md

  15. [Integrate your script with AWS CLI]
  16. [Jenkins Add AWS SECRET and MYSQL Password in Credentials]
  17. Create Jenkins job to run the script
- 18, Persist your script on remote-host
+ 18. Persist your script on remote-host
+ 19. Install Ansible on jenkins

    ***********
 # Jenkins101